h-enk/henkverlinde.com/content/contact.md

 contact:
   title: "Contact"
-  content: "Got something to say or ask?
-Feel free to contact me."
+  content: "Have a question?
+I'll get back to you within 24 hours."

   # contact info
   contact_info_title: "Email"